SArpnt/bytebeat-composer/README.md

 Longline Theory and Information Theory are played correctly since a signed bytebeat mode has been added

-i plan on adding an improved scope, time skipping, and many other quality of life features
+i plan on improving performance and adding many helpful features for developing and playing